Understanding My Wife’s Pain: A Husband’s Guide to Empathy

 In addition to your listening presence, your wife also needs comfort and reassurance as she goes through painful experiences.
 Here are some things you can say or do:

-• Validate feelings: tell her it makes sense to feel sad, angry, etc., about this situation.
-Be very careful not to invalidate.
+• Validate feelings: you must explain to her it is okay to be sad, angry, etc., over this issue.
+Yes, they can go very low very incompatible very slippery but be very careful not to invalidate.

-• Provide concrete assistance.
-It is often useful to ask, “What do you need at this moment?” and then act according to their wishes: doing housework, cooking dinner, taking care of the children, or whatever.
+• Provide concrete assistance: There is always a need to phrase questions in a way such as, “What do you need right now?” and then act according to their wishes, like washing the dishes, preparing supper, taking care of the children, or whatever.

-• Encourage health outlets.
-Suggest walking together, journaling, or meeting a friend if she needs a distraction.
+• Encourage health outlets: Of course, I recommend walking together, writing in a diary, or meeting a friend if she wants something to do.

 With the reassurance of your love and commitment, plus practical support, she will feel safe opening up more over time.